Multi-student Diffusion Distillation for Better One-step Generators: Additional ablation studies

 \subsection{Single-step distillation methods comparison}

 Table \ref{tab:first_stage_comparison} justifies our choice of DMD/DMD2 as our first-stage training without adversarial loss.
-Competitor methods suffer from training instability (SiD, FID fluctuates more than 100\%), larger training data size (EMD), or worse quality (CTM and other CM-based methods).
+Competitor methods either need larger training data size (EMD, SiD) or have worse quality (CTM and other CM-based methods).
 DMD/DMD2, on the other hand, strike a good balance.
-We noticed DMD exhibits more stability for \ShortMethodName{} on ImageNet, whereas DMD2 performs better for SD v1.5, which leads to our respective choices.
-As pointed out in App.~\ref{sec:implementation}, we used a smaller-sized paired dataset (\num{10000} images) than the original DMD paper (\num{25000} images) for ImageNet, which significantly accelerated convergence without impairing the final performance.
-Moreover, as pointed out in Sec.~\ref{subsec:\ShortMethodName{}-DMD}, the same paired dataset can be used for all students, eliminating potential additional computation.
+DMD exhibits more stability for \ShortMethodName{} on ImageNet, whereas DMD2 performs better for SD v1.5, which leads to our respective choices.
+As mentioned in App.~\ref{sec:implementation}, we used a smaller-sized paired dataset (\num{10000} images) than the original DMD paper (\num{25000} images) for ImageNet, which significantly accelerated convergence without impairing the final performance.
+Moreover, as in Sec.~\ref{subsec:\ShortMethodName{}-DMD}, the same paired dataset can be used for all students, eliminating potential additional computation.